mnmnotmail/website/rationale.md

 The Internet has facilitated the greatest organized crime wave since Prohibition ([USA, 1920-33](https://en.wikipedia.org/wiki/Prohibition_in_the_United_States){:target="_blank"}).
-Problematically, most cybercriminals and industrial spies are overseas, beyond the reach of US or Western law enforcement.
+Problematically, most cybercriminals and industrial spies are overseas, beyond the reach of law enforcement.
 Many are quietly supported by their national governments.
 For the foreseeable future, this crime wave will worsen.

-One of the most devastating weapons in the cybercriminal's arsenal is an Internet application which millions of us willingly use every day: **e-mail**.
+One of the most devastating weapons in the cybercriminal's arsenal is an Internet application which millions of us willingly use every day: **email**.
 It enables criminals to...

 1. Send you messages that appear to be from people you trust
 2. Send you any content on first contact, including: